jennapederson/cli-crash-course/10a_redirection.md

 done
 ```

 Create a new file called names.txt with some data like below.
-Make sure there is a line at the end of the file.
 ```
 Jenna Pederson
 612 Software Foundry